Cylop/ImmuView/Readme.md

 ### 🛡️ Custom Validation and Error Handling

 Want to validate your state before it's updated?
-ImmuState provides custom validation hooks.
+ImmuView provides custom validation hooks.
 You can also customize the error handling behavior, making it flexible enough to fit into any application architecture.

 ### 📦 Seamless Integration

-Whether you're working with functional components, class-based components, or just plain JavaScript, ImmuState can be easily integrated.
+Whether you're working with functional components, class-based components, or just plain JavaScript, ImmuView can be easily integrated.
 It's framework-agnostic, so you can use it with React, Vue, Angular, or even without a framework!

 ## 🌟 Features